Unforgiven (2000): Aftermath

-The following night, on the September 25 episode of Raw is War, The Rock and Triple H exchanged rivals with Chris Benoit and Kurt Angle as Triple H and Stephanie McMahon came out to check on a knocked out Shane McMahon during a WWF Championship match between Rock and Benoit.
-Benoit attacked Triple H while Angle started attacking on Triple H until Rock tried to rescue Triple H but failed as Benoit and Angle attacked both men.
-On the October 2 episode of Raw is War, Angle defeated Triple H to become the number one contender for the WWF title and eventually defeated Rock at No Mercy for his first WWF Championship.
+The following night, on the September 25 episode of Raw is War, The Rock, and Triple H exchanged rivals with Chris Benoit, and Kurt Angle as Triple H, and Stephanie McMahon came out to check on a knocked out Shane McMahon during a WWF Championship match between Rock, and Benoit.
+Benoit attacked Triple H, while Angle also started attacking Triple H until Rock tried to rescue Triple H, but failed as Benoit, and Angle attacked both men.
+On the October 2 episode of Raw is War, Angle defeated Triple H to become the number one contender for the WWF title, and eventually defeated Rock at No Mercy for his first WWF Championship.
 Since Triple H was defeated due to interference by Benoit, the two wrestled in a match at No Mercy, which Triple H won.

 The Hardy Boyz (Matt Hardy and Jeff Hardy) continued their rivalry with Edge and Christian over the WWF Tag Team Championship, leading to the controversial Los Conquistadores storyline.
-Los Conquistadores attacked Hardy Boyz on numerous occasions and became the number one contenders for the tag titles by winning a tag team battle royal on the October 19 episode of SmackDown.
+Los Conquistadores attacked Hardy Boyz on numerous occasions, and became the number one contenders for the tag titles by winning a tag team battle royal on the October 19 episode of SmackDown.
 At No Mercy, Los Conquistadores defeated Hardy Boyz for the Tag Team Championship.
-The following night on Raw is War, Los Conquistadores defeated Edge and Christian to retain the titles but unmasked themselves after the match to reveal Hardy Boyz.
-Hardy Boyz revealed that Edge and Christian were wearing the golden costumes and masks the entire time but in some segments gave it to their hired goons which featured Edge and Christian talking to Los Conquistadores.
+The following night on Raw is War, Los Conquistadores defeated Edge, and Christian to retain the titles, but unmasked themselves after the match to reveal Hardy Boyz.
+Hardy Boyz revealed that Edge, and Christian were wearing the golden costumes, and masks the entire time, but in some segments, gave it to their hired goons, which featured Edge, and Christian talking to Los Conquistadores.